daleroberts/datacube-2nd-order-stats/README.md

   - `stat` is a python script that gives information about how many of the output tiles have been generated so far.
 It is useful for checking the status of continental runs.

+## Testing

+The unittests for the package can be found in `model/test_.py`.
+You can use `pytest` in the root of the repository to run them.